 installed.
 If the SICStus info files are installed in a nonstandard

-way, you may have to change the Emacs variable
+way, then you may have to change the Emacs variable

 Run Prolog.
 With the second variant, Emacs will prompt for a Lisp list of extra parameters to pass on the command line.